Jail Administrator: Mark Geouge

 Q. When can the public place money on an inmate’s account?

-A: Money orders for canteen will be accepted for the first 96 hrs.
-Then after that on Sunday during visitation all money orders must be made out to the Yancey County Jail with the inmates name on it.
-Also money can be put in the inmates accounts via the internet at www.jailatm.com or be mailed to the Jail.
-Any items that are brought any time other than the first 96 hrs. , will be refused.
+A: Money orders for the canteen will be accepted by mail only.
+All money orders must be made out to the Yancey County Jail with the inmate’s name on them.
+Also, money can be put in the inmate’s accounts via the internet at www.team3.inmatecanteen.com.

 Q. Can I bring an Inmate clothes?